Logo BusinessBecause - The business school voice

 Access to unrivalled opportunities

-Students usually study for an MBA degree to broaden their horizons.
+Students often study for an MBA degree to broaden their horizons.
 MBA programs are far from just being about studying in a classroom.

-Priyal Keni is an MBA student at London Business School and is a recipient of two female-focused MBA scholarships: the Laidlaw Women’s Leadership fund and the Forté Fellowship.
+Priyal Keni is a London Business School MBA graduate who was the recipient of two gender-focused MBA scholarships: the Laidlaw Women’s Leadership fund and the Forté Fellowship.

 MBA students are afforded access to exclusive career-boosting opportunities, which include recruiter events, career counseling, MBA clubs and societies, and case competitions.